 Tip 1: Consider going pre-Christmas.
 Crowds may be heaviest on Christmas eve and Christmas day (prices too!) but if you go a week or two before, you can get just as much atmosphere for a cheaper price and (because there’ll be fewer people to contend with) you get more bang for your buck (and a lot less stress)!

 Tip 2: Consider staying off-site.
 While a lot of theme parks have their own hotels these days, you pay a pretty penny for them.
-If your budget is tight, look for a cheap hotel or rental home in the area.
+If your budget is tight, look for a bed and breakfast hotel in the area.
 While it might not offer the same convenience as park resorts, it could be the difference between your family being able to afford to go and having to stay home.
 Keep in mind, you’ll probably spend minimal non-sleeping time away from the park anyway.

 Tip 3: Consider getting annual passes.
 If you live close(ish) to your theme park of choice, are going for an extended period of time (say, five days to a week), or think you might want to go back for summer vacation next year, an annual pass is likely to pay for itself.
 Most theme parks don’t charge that much (comparatively) for annual passes and it makes it possible to go back anytime for a whole year!
 Annual passes make for a great Christmas present too.